theallyprompts/PixelPruner/README.md

 1. ~~**Add a toggle for advance-on-crop**: Why on earth did I add an auto-advance on crop?
 What a huge mistake!
 The next update will add a toggle to choose whether to advance-on-crop or remain on the current image.~~ Completed in v1.1.0

-2. Input and Output Folder selection improvements - I want to be able to switch input directory mid cropping-session!
+2. ~~Input and Output Folder selection improvements - I want to be able to switch input directory mid cropping-session!~~ Completed in v1.2.0

+3. **More Options for Input** - Ability to drag a selection of images into the app for cropping, rather than select from a folder.
+That sounds useful.

+4. **A Better Menu** - A proper file menu system.

+5. **User Settings** - The ability to save user preferences.

+6. **Simple image editing** - brightness, contrast, sharpness, etc. I want to be able to do as much as possible as easily as possible, without having to photoshop anything prior to upload to Civitai.

-3. **API Access to Civitai.com's LoRA Trainer**: Upload zipped crops directly into Civitai.com's on-site LoRA trainer.
+7. **API Access to Civitai.com's LoRA Trainer**: Upload zipped crops directly into Civitai.com's on-site LoRA trainer.
 The API for this doesn't exist yet, but maybe if I ask nicely...

 ---